 PLEASE CLICK ON THE ICON ABOVE TO VISIT THE SITES OF COMPANIES OF EPSO-G GROUP

-The main activity of EPSO-G group with 1,005 qualified employees is to ensure uninterrupted, stable electricity transmission via high voltage grids and natural gas transportation via high pressure pipelines and efficient management, maintenance and development of these transmission systems.
+The main activity of EPSO-G group is to ensure uninterrupted, stable electricity transmission via high voltage grids and natural gas transportation via high pressure pipelines and efficient management, maintenance and development of these transmission systems.
 The Group also manages and develops the biofuels, natural gas and wood trade platforms designed to ensure competition in the market of energy resources and roundwood.

 All the companies that are part of EPSO-G group are responsible for efficient and timely implementation of the projects of energy transmission and exchange infrastructure contributing to the the goals set in the National Energy Strategy and creating a sustainable long-term value for the shareholder – the State of Lithuania, its people and the economy.

 In line with the goals set in the National Energy Independence strategy and in other legal acts, EPSO-G implements strategic tasks of developing the country’s gas and electricity infrastructure, integrates domestic infrastructure into EU energy markets with focus on the Energy Union objectives.

 Litgrid is the designated operator of Lithuania's electricity transmission system.
 The company maintains stable operation of the national power system, controls electricity flows and enables competition in an open domestic electricity market.
 Litgrid is responsible for integrating national power system into the European power infrastructure and electricity market.
 The company runs strategic electricity cross-border links NordBalt (Lithuania-Sweden) and LitPol Link (Lithuania-Poland).